dangminhduc/aws-solution-architecture-professional-note/README.md

   - And endpoint for the same VPC
   - An active connection between your Outposts and your AWS regions
   - Note: Because the AWS Management Console is hosted in-Region, you can't use the console to upload or manage objects in your Outpost.
 However, you can use the REST API, AWS Command Line Interface (AWS CLI), and AWS SDKs to upload and manage your objects through your access points.
-- S3 on Outposts has 2 access type: Private(for VPC routing) or CustomerOwnedIP(to work with both on-premise network and VPC)
+- S3 on Outposts has 2 access type: Private(for VPC routing, with private endpoint, data will stay AWS Network) or CustomerOwnedIP(to work with both on-premise network and VPC, the data will travese over the public internet)
 - To configure SSM Agent to send log data to CloudWatch Logs, edit the `/etc/amazon/ssm/seelog.xml.template`
 - CloudWatch Canary blueprint can be used for follow scenarios
   - Heartbeat Monitor: load specified URL and store screenshot of the page and HTTP archive file.
-HAR can be used to view detailed performance data of the page
+HAR can be used to view detailed performance data of the page.
+Only test if the target is reachable.
   - API Canary: REST API testing.
-Can be integrated with API Gateway
+Can be integrated with API Gateway.
+It will check the API if it's reachable and responsed as expected.
   - Broken Link Checker: collect all the links inside a URL for erros(404, invalide hostname, bad URL, etc)
   - Visual Monitoring: compare screenshots taken during canary run with the screenshot taken during a baseline canary run.
 If the discrepancy between the two screenshots is beyond a threshold percentage, the canary fails.
   - Canary Recorder: record your click and type actions on a website and automatically generate a Node.js script that can be used to create a canary that follows the same steps.
 The CloudWatch Synthetics Recorder is a Google Chrome extension provided by Amazon.